RishiMalhotra920/Image-Steganalysis/README.md

 tpr_thresholds = \[0.0, 0.4, 1.0]
 weights = \[2, 1]

-We were glad to achieve a score of 0.797.
+We were happy to achieve a score of 0.797.

 ## To use